-Africa’s a great place to be in December – read about the best places to visit & how to avoid the Christmas crowds.
+Africa is a great and vibrant place to be in December – read recommendations for the best places to visit for a December holiday in Southern Africa and how to avoid the Christmas season crowds.

 December is a popular time to travel to Africa and for good reason.
 It’s mid-summer and the beaches from Cape Town to Zanzibar are warm and sunny.
 And although it’s the early rainy season, December is a popular time for a wildlife safari in destinations like the Kruger Park and Botswana.
 Put them together and you have a classic ‘beach and bush’ holiday whether for a family, honeymoon couple or group of friends.